Awakening to a New Worldview

 • Personal: Notice and question your own worldview assumptions.

-• Collective: Harmonize conflicting worldviews through higher-order references (justice, unity, planetary survival, reconnecting with Earth).
+• Collective: Harmonize conflicting worldviews through higher-order references (will to unity, planetary survival, reconnecting with Earth, and the law of freedom).

 • Cosmic: Recognize that humanity is one envelope in a solar system, itself an envelope in a universe.